sweattep/ancient_quotes/README.md

 >TEKEL means that you have been weighed on the scales and found deficient

 >Though his face is covered with fat and his waistline bulges with flesh, he will dwell in ruined cities, in abandoned houses destined to become rubble

+>It must not be used to anoint an ordinary man, and you must not make anything like it with the same formula.
+It is holy, and it must be holy to you.